Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond

 Before ordering steelwork, it is common to confirm:

-Whether the section is specified as a UB or UC
+- Whether the section is specified as a UB, UC, PFC or CHS

 Clear terminology at enquiry stage helps suppliers quote accurately and reduces unnecessary revisions.